Ericau1996/Assignment1/README.md

 Channel: It is part of group data and recording channel name and username inside.

 ## About REST API
+In this project, I used http, response from @angular/http and CORS package to cross over to the server for sending and retrieving data.
+The reason why using CORS package becaus of the security problem, it is helpful to transfer data from localhost:3000 to 4200.
+In addition, route is defined to three parts, they are User, Chatroom(Group) and Channel.

+### User:

+### Chatroom(Group):

+### Channel:

 ## Angular Architecture